andymarsden/pbi-templates/README.md

 ![image](https://github.com/andymarsden/pbi-templates/assets/87974094/2704ddc3-588a-4cff-8384-5fd5e31b2de5)

-You can do this by adding a button, once you have added a button click the button, go to actions in the format pane on the right hand side of power bi, navigate to action and turn it on.
+You can do this by adding a button, once you have added a button click the button, go to actions in the format panel on the right hand side of power bi, navigate to action and turn it on.

 ![image](https://github.com/andymarsden/pbi-templates/assets/87974094/d4b49c1b-6548-450b-9d95-8b529a6583af)